Tag: move

 1. These evil spirits, if they were really in control, would they have gotten anywhere near the Son of God?

 We shouldn’t avoid the whys.
 The whys are where most people live.
-We should be present with in the whys so that they know they are not alone.
+We should be present with others in the whys so that they know they are not alone.

 ※Prayer※